Hannah Claus: Selected works

 "Trade is ceremony" was displayed as part of Claus' "trade-treaty-territory" exhibition at the Dunlop Art Gallery in Regina, Saskatchewan.
 The art piece is composed of copper ball headpins and wool blanket.

-Her inspiration is drawn from the illegible hand writing from the North West Company's registers and provides a view into the Indigenous world perspective during the early fur trade in the 1500s.
+Her inspiration is drawn from the illegible hand writing in the North West Company's registers and provides a view into the Indigenous world perspective during the early fur trade in the 1500s.
 Even as a French and English speaking woman, it was difficult for her to decipher the words and phrases denoted on each register.
 She emphasizes how arduous the task of trading must have been for her ancestors.
 Each art piece of the "trade-treaty-territory" exhibition highlights an element of the earth, and she depicts the element of fire by placing the copper lines in a "central fire-like form" radiating outward.
 Claus interacts with light, shadows, and "piece together an atemporal space critical of Western ideologies and systems."
 The artwork itself stands as a symbol of peace between the Indigenous nations and the French.
 Claus asks the viewers to "enact relations, exchange words and knowledge, and share resources, the foundations for peaceful coexistence."